 Micro-credentialing aims at increasing employability

 First, what is a micro-credential?
 Once you have demonstrated mastery of the specific skill or topic studied, you can claim your micro-certification, displayed as a digital badge.
 Then, you can list it on your resume, your LinkedIn profile or share it with your network using a simple URL link.
-Find out more here: Understanding Micro-Credentials.

 To address the job market’s heightened competition, micro-credentialing could be one solution.
 Micro-credentialing is a life-long process about building a self-portfolio of “badges” to better evidence your skills, capabilities, and interests.

-Micro-credentials are not only a qualitative education alternative but also a tool to enhance your continuous learning experience as an active worker.
+Digital credentials examples are not only a qualitative education alternative but also a tool to enhance your continuous learning experience as an active worker.

 Universities must adapt to remain attractive